Aging Authentically

 “The trouble is that old age is not interesting until one gets there, a foreign country with an unknown language to the young, and even to the middle-aged.” – May Sarton

-Yet….as I approach 80…I am more content, confident, relaxed…. more at ease with myself.
+Yet now….as I approach 80…I am more content, confident, relaxed…. more at ease with myself.
 In my mind, I remain decades younger than my given age.
 I hear these sentiments as well from other women friends in their 60’s and 70’s.

 Most of us still working do so because it is our desire, because we enjoy what we do, and not necessarily because we have to.
 And if we do work, we work less.
 We have time to stretch our meditation or yoga practice to twenty or thirty minute intervals…truly relax into our breath…versus the rushed 5 or 10 minutes jammed into the frantic rush that was our life.